IbrahimKashif1/Word-Search-Game/README.md

 # Type Racing Game

+This project is a Type Racing game developed using Preact.
+The game allows players to test their typing speed by matching random words generated from an API.
+It supports various settings such as adjusting the font size and the number of words.
+The game also features undo and redo options to manage changes.

-# How to Play the Type Racing Game
+## How to Play the Type Racing Game

 1. **Start a Game**:
    - Click the **"Add Game"** button on the toolbar to create a new game.
 The game will appear on the right side of the screen.